SwordSageKeith/Capstone-1/README.md

 The main page displays a list of all the characters a user has, that are buttons to switch to that character.
 The page displays character information in 4 sections.
 The first is basic information about the character, such as name, race, and level.
 The second seciton displays the 6 core stats that a character has.
+Third section is a description of the character, and the fourth is their skills.

+Future plans:
+Allow editing and deletion of characters.
+Include more information such as feats, equipment, etc